AlgoFormer: An Efficient Transformer Framework with Algorithmic Structures: Introduction

-In this paper, inspired by the recently proposed looped transformer \citep{yang2023looped, giannou2023looped}, we propose a novel transformer block, which we refer to as AlgoFormer, and strictly enforce it as an algorithm learner by regularizing its architecture.
-The transformer block consists of three sub-transformers, i.e., the pre-, looped, and post-transformers, designed to perform distinct roles.
+In this paper, inspired by the recently proposed looped transformer \citep{yang2023looped, giannou2023looped}, we propose a novel transformer framework, which we refer to as AlgoFormer, and strictly enforce it as an algorithm learner by the structure regularization on its architecture.
+The transformer framework consists of three modules (sub-transformers), i.e., the pre-, looped, and post-transformers, designed to perform distinct roles.
 The pre-transformer is responsible for preprocessing the input data, and formulating it into some mathematical problems.
 The looped transformer acts as an iterative algorithm in solving the hidden problems.
 Finally, the post-transformer handles suitable postprocessing to produce the desired results.
 In contrast to standard transformers, the AlgoFormer is more likely to implement algorithms, due to its algorithmic structures shown in Figure \ref{fig:alg_structure}.

-Our main contributions can be summarized as follows: \begin{itemize} \item We introduce a novel transformer block (as shown in Figure \ref{fig:alg_structure}), inspired by looped transformer \citep{yang2023looped, giannou2023looped}, namely the AlgoFormer.
-This block is designed as algorithm learners, mimicking the structure of human-designed algorithms.
-Compared with the standard transformer, AlgoFormer enjoys a lower parameter size but higher expressiveness in specific algorithmic learning tasks; Compared with the vanilla looped transformer, AlgoFormer can represent complex algorithms more efficiently; see Section \ref{sec:motivation}.

-\item We theoretically show the expressive power of the AlgoFormer in solving three challenging tasks in implementing some practical human-designed algorithms (Theorems \ref{theorem_icl_representation}-\ref{theorem_cot_mlp}), including some task-specific pre- and post-processing, as well as the gradient descent; see Section \ref{sec:expressive_power}.

-\item Beyond the gradient descent, we prove that the AlgoFormer can implement the (second-order) Newton's method in linear regression problems (Theorem \ref{theorem_newton}).
-While our results primarily focus on encoder-based transformers, we also extend our findings to decoder-based transformers (Theorem \ref{theorem_decoder}); see Section \ref{sec:discussion}.

-\item We experimentally investigate the behavior of the AlgoFormer with different hyperparameters in handling some challenging in-context learning tasks.
-The empirical results support the stronger expressiveness and powerfulness of the AlgoFormer, compared with the standard transformer and vanilla looped transformer; see Section \ref{sec:experiment}. \end{itemize}